Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 Far: 60 (25.32%), Near: 94 (39.66%), Very Far: 83 (35.02%)
 Insight: Employees living "Very Far" from work have a significant attrition rate (35.02%), though those living "Near" also show notable attrition (39.66%).

+2. Demographics (Attrition by Age Group and Gender) Attrition by Age: Under 30: 22% attrition rate, 30-40: 15% attrition rate, Over 40: 10% attrition rate Gender-Based Attrition: Male: 14%, Female: 18% Analysis:Younger employees (under 30) experience the highest attrition rate at 22%, indicating that career progression or job satisfaction might be areas of concern.
+Female employees have a higher attrition rate (18%) compared to male employees (14%), suggesting a need to investigate and address gender-specific retention challenges.
+Implications: Consider targeted programs such as mentorship for younger employees and initiatives focused on supporting women in the workplace.